microsoft/azure-shortcuts-for-java/README.md

 1. start with the "collection" of those objects hanging off as a member of the `Subscription` client instance object (e.g. `subscription.networks()`),
 2. then call `.define("name-of-the-new-entity")` on that collection.
 This starts the "definition".
 3. from that point on, use command chaining (i.e. '.' dots) to specify the various required and optional parameters.
 They all look like this: `.with*()` (e.g. `.withExistingResourceGroup("myresourcegroup")`).
 Note that due to the special way the shortcuts APi is designed, after each such "with"-setter, AutoComplete will only suggest the set of setters that are valid/required at that stage of the definition.
-This way, it will force you to continue specifying the suggested "with" setters until you see `.provision()` among the possible choices.
+This way, it will force you to continue specifying the suggested "with" setters until you see `.create()` among the possible choices.
 This is how the equivalent of required constructor parameters are exposed.
 4. many resource types in Azure (e.g. virtual machines) require other associated resources (e.g. a resource group, a storage account) to be already present.
 The `.with*` setters often enable you to either select an existing related resource, i.e. `.withExisting*()`, or to request a new such resource to be created on the fly in a shortcut way, i.e. `.withNew*()`.
 When created on the fly, the associated resource is created in the same region and resource group and by default uses a derived name.
-5. when `.provision()` becomes available among the AutoComplete choices, it means you have reached a stage in the entity definition where all the other parameters ("with"-setters) are optional.
+5. when `.create()` becomes available among the AutoComplete choices, it means you have reached a stage in the entity definition where all the other parameters ("with"-setters) are optional.
 Some of those setters are optional because Azure allows them to be so, and others are optional because the shortcuts assume some sort of a default, but Azure still requires them.
-Calling `.provision()` is what completes the definition and starts the actual provisioning process in the cloud.
+Calling `.create()` is what completes the definition and starts the actual creation process in the cloud.

 ### Updating existing entities